MicrosoftDocs/customer-insights/ci-docs/export-google-ads.md

 ## Configure an export

-You can configure this export if you have access to a connection of this type.
-For more information, see [Permissions needed to configure an export](export-destinations.md#set-up-a-new-export).
+To configure this export, you must have [permission](export-destinations.md#set-up-a-new-export) for this connection type.

 1. Go to **Data** > **Exports**.

 1. Select **Add export**.

 1. In the **Connection for export** field, choose a connection from the Google Ads section.
 Contact an administrator if one is not available.

+1. Enter a name for the export.

 1. Choose whether to use an existing audience or create a new one:
    - To update an existing Google Ads audience, enter your [Google Ads audience ID](https://support.google.com/google-ads/answer/7558048?hl=en#:~:text=Audience%20lists%20is%20a%20section,Display%20Network%20through%20remarketing%20campaigns.)